-August 2020 Offering: On August 21, 2020, the Company closed on an underwritten public offering of common stock and warrants to purchase shares of common stock for gross proceeds of approximately \$14.4 million, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants ("August 2020 Offering").
+August 2020 Offering: On August 21, 2020, the Company closed on an underwritten public offering of common stock and warrants to purchase shares of common stock for gross proceeds of approximately \$14.4 million ("August 2020 Offering").
 Net proceeds totaled approximately \$13.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
 The August 2020 Offering was comprised of 1,064,678 shares of common stock priced at \$13.50 per share.
 Each share of common stock was accompanied by a warrant to purchase common stock.
 The warrants are exercisable into 1,064,678 shares of common stock.
 The securities comprising the units are immediately separable and were issued separately.
 The warrants were exercisable beginning on the effective date of our stockholders' approval of a reverse stock split in an amount sufficient to permit the exercise in full of the warrants, which occurred on October 6, 2020, and will expire on the five-year anniversary of the closing date.

-March 2021 Offering: On March 19, 2021, the Company closed on an underwritten public offering of 3,795,816 shares of common stock, which includes the full exercise of the underwriters' over-allotment option, for gross proceeds of approximately \$20.9 million (the "March 2021 Offering").
+March 2021 Offering: On March 19, 2021, the Company closed on an underwritten public offering of 3,795,816 shares of common stock, for gross proceeds of approximately \$20.9 million (the "March 2021 Offering").
 Net proceeds totaled approximately \$18.9 million after deducting the underwriting discounts and commissions and other costs associated with the offering and after giving effect to the underwriters' full exercise of their overallotment option.